Are you getting all you can out of Baserow?

 right(totext(field('Date & time')), 6)

-changes all characters in a string of text to uppercase.
+changes all characters to uppercase.
 On their own, these functions can help you ensure text is kept in the appropriate case.

 Their functionality is very simple: lower("The Weather is Very Good Today.")